Rabin8-tech/web_app/README.md

 pip install -r requirements.txt
 Set up your MySQL database and configure the database connection:

-Create a database media_search and ensure your MySQL user has the correct privileges.
+Create a database mydatabase and ensure your MySQL user has the correct privileges.
 Configure your app.py or .env file to match your database credentials.
 Set up Docker (Optional):